 Then again, he wasn’t entirely sure how applying Bucky’s methods of romance would work with an international assassin.
 He had a feeling that if he approached the Soldier with a bouquet of daisies, it would end up shoved somewhere painful and deeply unpleasant.

 “FRIDAY, what can you tell me about the current movements of Codename: Winter Soldier?”
-Steve asked from where he was sprawled out on his couch, arms tucked behind his head.
+Steve asked from where he was sprawled out on his couch, hands tucked behind his head.
 He wondered what it was about him that kept falling for people who he had a snowball’s chance in hell with.
 First Bucky, then Peggy (although maybe under different circumstances he could have had a life with her, but, really, their relationship had been doomed from the start), and now the Winter Soldier.

 “The Winter Soldier placed the equivalent of a billboard advertising his rates in the dark web three and a half days ago,” FRIDAY said.
 “He participated in a brief bidding war, and then was hired by a gentleman named Mikhail Mikhailov, who has some issues with the Russian mafia.”